vivek02172003/AI-Chess-Bot/README.md

 6. [Credits](#credits)

 ## Introduction
-The purpose of this project is to develop an AI chess bot that can play chess against human opponents.
-The project will start with understanding the basics of chess and simple AI techniques, gradually advancing to more complex algorithms and optimizations.
-This chess bot will be implemented using Python, leveraging basic AI algorithms like Minimax and Alpha-Beta Pruning.
-By the end of this project, a solid understanding of chess rules, Python programming, and fundamental AI concepts will be attained.
+The purpose of this project was to develop an AI chess bot that can play chess against human opponents!
+Ive played chess every since I was young and I always wondered how chess bots worked.
+The project started with understanding the basics of chess and simple AI techniques, gradually advancing to more complex algorithms like Minimax with Alpha-Beta Pruning.
+The project is implemented using python, taking advantages of libraries such as Pygame and Python-Chess.

 ## Features
   - Easy-to-use interface for chess games.
-  - AI opponent using MCTS algorithm.
+  - AI opponent using Minimax algorithm with Alpha-Beta Pruning.
-  - Supports both CLI and graphical user interfaces (Pygame).

 ## Installation